Ubon Ratchathani province

-The area in the Dângrêk Mountains where the borders of the three countries, Thailand, Laos, and Cambodia meet is promoted as the "Emerald Triangle", in contrast to the "Golden Triangle" in the north of Thailand.
-"Emerald" refers to the largely intact monsoon forests there.
-The total forest area is 2808 km² or 18 percent of provincial area.
+Five inscriptions of the sixth and seventh centuries come from the province, and one of the hospital inscriptions of the Angkorian king Jayavarman VII was found near the city.
+The province meets Laos and Cambodia on the Mekong and in the Dângrêk Mountains, and its national parks include Pha Taem, known for its prehistoric rock paintings.
+To the north and east it borders Salavan and Champasak of Laos, to the south Preah Vihear of Cambodia.

 History

+Five inscriptions from the province belong to a corpus of twenty-four that Chaowanee Lekkla refers to Zhēnlà: Pak Nam Mun I and II, Pak Dom Noi, Tham Phu Manai and Ban Tung Lung, with a sixth in Wat Supattanaram.
+Brick ruins and a broken linga on a moonstone-shaped pedestal were found at Tham Phu Manai.
+She places the Mun-river group 290 km north of Sambor Prei Kuk by the Mun.

+One of the seven Sanskrit inscriptions of śaka 1108, that is 1186, recording hospital foundations of the Angkorian king Jayavarman VII (r.
+1181–1218) was found near Ubon; the others of the group come from the Nakhon Ratchasima, Chaiyaphum and Surin regions and from Sai Fong on the Mekong, in what is now Laos.

 The city was founded in the late 18th century by Thao Kham Phong, descendant of Phra Wo and Phra Ta, who escaped from King Siribunsan of Vientiane into Siam Kingdom during the reign of King Taksin the Great.
 Later Thao Kham Phong was appointed to be "Phra Pathum Wongsa," the first ruler of Ubon Ratchathani.
 In 1792, Ubon Ratchathani became a province, and was also the administrative center of the monthon Isan.

 Until 1972, Ubon Ratchathani was the largest province of Thailand by area.
 Yasothon was split off from Ubon Ratchathani in 1972, followed by Amnat Charoen in 1993.

 Before it became a province.
 Ubon Ratchathani was the administrative center of the monthon Isan, of which monthon Ubon was split off.
 In 1925 it became part of monthon Nakhon Ratchasima, with the abolishment of the monthon in 1933 the province became a first level subdivision of the country.